chef-boneyard/chef-rfc/rfc019-chef-workflows.md

 1. It provides us a blank slate for implementation of new workflow super-powers
 1. It ensures we won't break existing knife based workflows while we consolidate
-1. It makes more sense from a 'come in alone' perspective - the tool you use to do 'chef' stuff as a developer is, unsuprisingly.. called 'chef'.
+1. It makes more sense from a 'come in alone' perspective - the tool you use to do 'chef' stuff as a developer is, unsurprisingly.. called 'chef'.

 So this document talks primarily about the `chef` command, and not `knife`.